-Improve your balance and strength to prevent falls
+Expert ways to Improve your balance and strength to prevent falls

 According to the National Institute of Aging – over 2 million people go to the hospital or emergency room every year because of a fall.
 As we age our balance can become a challenge for us to maintain.
-Especially, if we do not continually practice and strengthen the parts of our body that help us maintain our balance.
+Especially, if we do not continually practice and strengthen the parts of our body that help us maintain and improve balance.
 Those parts or muscles can become less than strong because we stop bending, using our tippy toe, heel walking, dancing, or generally moving so we have to take up some replacement way of keeping ourselves in balance.

 Here is some more daunting statistics,

 According to the U.S. Centers for Disease Control and Prevention*: